Understanding the 10-Day Deadline: How to Preserve Your Driving Privileges After an OWI

 Yes, you can.
 But only if you take the right steps in time.
 Requesting the hearing within 10 days stops the automatic suspension or revocation from taking effect.

+An experienced OWI defense attorney will use the hearing to look for errors in the stop, testing, or arrest process.
 Even if the hearing doesn't result in a win, your attorney may be able to help you qualify for an occupational license so you can continue driving for work, school, or medical appointments.
 Every bit of time and flexibility helps.

 What Is the Difference Between Suspension and Revocation?